AJ-Wuu/CodeBlood/MachineOrganization.md

     * ```typedef struct {data} ALIAS_NAME``` -> anonymous definition
   * Declare: ```struct NAME_OF_STRUCT name```, where the type is ```struct NAME_OF_STRUCT```
   * Dereference: for ```struct STUDENT s1```, we pass ```s1``` and get id by ```s1.id```; for ```struct STUDENT* s1```, we pass ```&s1``` and get id by ```s1->id``` or ```(*s1).id```
+* Exit:
+  * exit(0) indicates successful program termination & FULLY portable
+  * exit(1) (usually) indicates unsucessful termination & NOT portable
+* Dynamic Array:
+  * stack is small (used by array), heap is big (used by malloc)
+  * double-free errors: free a pointer again after it is already free
+    * free(temp) -> this function only goes with malloc, so temp has to be the space possessed by malloc, DOESN'T work with anything else

 # Build Process
 * demo.c